 Number of majors

-At the end of academic year 2016-2017, the department had 248 majors across its four sequences.
-Those include advertising, journalism, photo-journalism, and journalism-public relations.
-In addition, the department has about 70 journalism minors.
-The program also serves as a key interdisciplinary partner in the Integrated Public Relations program, the Multimedia Design program, and the Public Affairs program.
-The number of majors has been steady in the past three years, though the emphasis has changed.
-Advertising is now the single-largest major in the department, followed by journalism, photojournalism, and journalism-PR.
+In 2020-2021, the department had 199 majors across its four sequences.
+Those include advertising, journalism, photojournalism, and journalism-public relations.
+In addition, the department had 66 journalism minors and 61 advertising minors.
+The program also serves as a key interdisciplinary partner in the Integrative Public Relations program, the Multimedia Design program, and the Public Affairs program.
+The number of majors are lower than in the previous year.
+Advertising is the largest major, followed by journalism, photojournalism, and finally, journalism-public relations.